cameronrr/gridsome-sanity-live-preview/README.md

 - Gridsome at the data store level does a good job resolving these
 - We need a way to resolve these when querying the Sanity graphql api directly
 - The main issue is with Blocks (block content / portable content)
+- This will allow in particular serializers on block content to do their thing

 ## Usage